2014 HSC Rules and Procedures guide

 To be eligible for the award of the Higher School Certificate, you must have:

-(i) gained the School Certificate or other qualifications the Board of Studies considers satisfactory
+(i) gained the Record of School Achievement or other qualifications the Board of Studies considers satisfactory

 (ii) attended a government school, an accredited non-government school, a school outside NSW recognised by the Board, or a TAFE college